buttonbag/resume/readme.md

+## new ideas for react version

+- add darkmode toggle
+- light redesign
+- add new interaction components for digital
+-

-- resume built from previous 2018 version.
+## resume built from previous 2018 version.
 The goal is to have a more succint, easy to read resume.

 notes from Top Resume: